ocaml/dune/doc/terminology.rst

    packages

 -  **root**: the root is the directory from where dune can build things.
-Dune knows how to build targets that are descendents of the root.
+Dune knows how to build targets that are descendants of the root.
 Anything outside of the tree starting from the root is considered part of the **installed world**.
 How the root is determined is explained in :ref:`finding-root`.